sgkaufman/RMS_extra_tools/README.md

 At the end of the Check_and_Clean.sh script you can have the script clean out older files so there is more room to keep CapturedFiles directories.
 Sometimes it is important to have an older CapturedFiles directory available to extract data for a bolide that was too bright to be detected as a meteor.

-This cleanup can be enabled or disabled by setting the variable CleanUp (around line 18 in the script) to either 1 or 0.
+This cleanup can be enabled or disabled by setting the variable CleanUp (around line 19 in the script) to either 1 or 0.
+If 1, then cleanup is done, if 0 then cleanup is skipped.

+Further down in the script, in the Cleanup section around line 200, is a set of variables (adirs, cdirs, bz2, and logs) which control the amount of cleanup that is done.
+For instance adirs=10 means keep most recent 10 ArchivedFiles directories, and logs=21 means delete log files more than 21 days old.
+You should customize these values in order to have store as many CapturedFiles directories as possible. adirs=10	# delete older ArchivedFiles directories cdirs=10	# delete older CapturedFiles directories bz2=10		# delete older tar.bz2 archives logs=21		# delete log files older than this number of days
 _________________________